 Final Word On Location

-If you’re British, do your homework and find out what the best trading software specifically for the UK is.
-If you’re Canadian, check you won’t encounter any tax problems if you invest in accounting software from South Africa.
+If you’re British, do your homework and find out what the best application specifically for the UK is.
+If you are Canadian, check you won’t encounter any tax problems when you invest in accounting software from South Africa, for example.